Laws, Regulations and Annotations

 Article 1.
 Security for Tax

 8951.
 Security.
-The board, whenever it deems it necessary to ensure compliance with this part or any rule or regulation adopted under this part, may require any user or vendor to deposit with it any security that it may determine.
-Any security in the form of cash, government bonds, or insured deposits in banks and savings and loan institutions shall be held by the board in trust to be used solely in the manner provided for by this section and Section 8956.
-The board may sell the security at public sale if it becomes necessary in order to recover any amount due under this part.
-Notice of the sale may be served upon the person who deposited the security personally or by mail in the manner prescribed for service of notice of a deficiency determination.
+The department, whenever it deems it necessary to ensure compliance with this part or any rule or regulation adopted under this part, may require any user or vendor to deposit with it any security that it may determine.
+Any security in the form of cash, government bonds, or insured deposits in banks and savings and loan institutions shall be held by the department in trust to be used solely in the manner provided for by this section and Section 8956.
+The department may sell the security at public sale if it becomes necessary in order to recover any amount due under this part.
+Notice of the sale may be served upon the person who deposited the security in the manner prescribed for service of notice of a deficiency determination.
 Upon any sale, any surplus above the amount due shall be returned to the person who deposited the security.

 History—Stats.
 1945, p.
 1439, in effect September 15, 1945, added fourth sentence.
 Stats.
 1990, Ch.
 1528, in effect January 1, 1991, substituted "ensure" for "insure" before "compliance", and added "or vendor" after "user", in the first sentence.
 Stats.
 1991, Ch.
 770, in effect January 1, 1992, added "or wholesaler" after "vendor" in the first sentence; added the second sentence.
 Stats.
 1994, Ch.
 903, in effect January 1, 1995, substituted "any" for "such" after "deposit with it" and substituted "that" for "as" after "it any security" in the first sentence; added "by" after "manner provided for" in the second sentence; deleted "so to do" after "becomes necessary" in the third sentence; and deleted "Security in the form of a bearer bond issued by the United States or the State of California which has a prevailing market price may, however, be sold by the board at private sale at a price not lower than the prevailing market price thereof." as the fifth sentence.
 Stats.
 1994, Ch.
 912, in effect September 28, 1994 but operative July 1, 1995, deleted ", or wholesaler" after "user or vendor" in the first sentence.
+Stats.
+2024, Ch.
+499 (SB 1528), in effect January 1, 2025, substituted "department for "board" throughout; and deleted "personally or by mail" after "deposited the security" in the fourth sentence.

 8952.
 Notice of delinquency to creditors, etc. If any user is delinquent in the payment of any obligation imposed under this part, or in the event a determination has been made against such a user which remains unpaid, the board may, not later than three years after the payment becomes delinquent, or within 10 years after the last recording or filing of a notice of state tax lien under Section 7171 of the Government Code, give notice thereof, personally or by first-class mail to all persons, including any officer or department of the state or any political subdivision or agency of the state, having in their possession or under their control any credits or other personal property belonging to the user, or owing any debts to the user.
 In the case of any state officer, department or agency, the notice shall be given to such officer, department or agency prior to the time it presents the claim of the delinquent taxpayer to the State Controller.